Find information on how interest is charged on PAYE and Construction Industry Scheme (CIS) payments made late if you're an employer.

 - any amount payable for month 12 tax year 2013 to 2014 which is still outstanding after 19/22 April 2014

-- underpayments that arise because of an adjustment reported on an Earlier Year Update (EYU) submitted in respect of tax year 2014 to 2015 onwards
+- underpayments that arise because of an adjustment reported on an Earlier Year Update (EYU) or Full Payment Submission (FPS) submitted in respect of tax year 2014 to 2015 onwards

 - annual payments such as Class 1A and Class 1B NICs which remain unpaid after the due date